andysun2015/WiFi-connection-with-no-GUI-env/README.md

 # WiFi-connection-with-no-GUI-env

-*Sometimes we may use pure linux command mode environment to connect to internet and incur some problems, you can read the following step to try to resolve these problems.
+*Sometimes we may use pure linux command mode environment to connect to internet and some problems occur, you can read the following step to try to resolve these problems.

 *Wifi setup: